mahamshahid18/docs-test/Angular-OAuth-IG.md

 + The application must present a JavaScript script at the redirect_uri that parses the uri and obtains the access token.
 + The access token can then be stored in the application for further use.

-These are the steps that this SDK performs to fetch the access token.
+These are the steps that this SDK performs to fetch the access token
-The `buildAuthorizationUrl()` function constructs the authorization URL for obtaining user's consent.
-The `getToken()` function opens up the authorization url in a new tab (or a popup if the `popup` bool is true).
++ The `buildAuthorizationUrl()` function constructs the authorization URL for obtaining user's consent.
++ The `getToken()` function opens up the authorization url in a new tab (or a popup if the `popup` bool is true).
 It also waits for an event passed from the window/popup which was opened.
 That event basically contains the parsed access token.
 So, the `getToken()` function passes this access token to its calling function.
-`retrieveAndSetAccessToken()` calls the `getToken()` method.
++ `retrieveAndSetAccessToken()` calls the `getToken()` method.
 This is the function that you will call in order to obtain and set the access token in the `Configuration`.
 You must pass the **[scopes](#scopes)** (for which you need permission to access) in this function.
+### Consent screen and access token retrieval

 Once the user responds to the consent request, the OAuth 2.0 server responds to your application's access request by redirecting the user to the redirect URI specified set in Configuration.

 The redirect URI will receive the access token as the token argument in the URL fragment.
 This is how it will look